deajan/osync/README.md

 	# osync.sh /etc/osync/my_sync.conf --on-changes

-To run this mode as system service with the `osync-srv` script, you can run the `install.sh` script (which should work in most cases) or copy the files by hand:
+To run this mode as a system service with the `osync-srv` script, you can run the `install.sh` script (which should work in most cases) or copy the files by hand:
 - `osync.sh` to `/usr/bin/local`
 - `sync.conf` to `/etc/osync`
 - For InitV, `osync-srv` to `/etc/init.d`